 Increasingly, major neutron and x-ray facilities choose to store their data in the NeXus data format.
-Since 2006, NeXus1 has undergone substantial refocussing, refinement and enhancement as described in this paper.
+Since the last publication dating from 2006, NeXus has undergone substantial refocusing, refinement and enhancement as described in this paper.

-Historically, neutron and x-ray facilities choose to store their data in a plethora of home grown data formats.
+Historically, neutron and x-ray facilities choose to store their data in a plethora of home-grown data formats.
 This scheme has a number of drawbacks addressed by NeXus:

-- It makes the life of the travelling scientist more difficult then it needs to be as she has to deal with multiple files in different formats, file converters and such in order to extract scientific information from the data. - An unnecessary burden is imposed on data analysis software producers as they have to accommodate so many different formats. - The whole idea of open access to data is sabotaged if the data is in a format which cannot be easily understood. - Modern high speed detectors produce data at such a rate that many older single image storage schemes become impractical and an efficient container format is a necessity.
+- It makes the life of the traveling scientist more difficult then it needs to be as they have to deal with multiple files in different formats, file converters and such in order to extract scientific information from the data. - An unnecessary burden is imposed on data analysis software producers as they have to accommodate so many different formats. - The whole idea of open access to data is sabotaged if the data is in a format which cannot be easily understood.

+• Modern high speed detectors produce data at such a rate that many older single image storage schemes become impractical and an efficient container format is a necessity.

-The first necessity in a data format is a physical file format: how is the data written to disk?
-Rather then inventing yet another format, NeXus choose HDF-52 as the binary container format.
+The first necessity for a data format is a physical file format: how is the data written to disk?
+Rather than inventing vet another format, NeXus chose HDF- $5^2$ as the binary container format.
 HDF-5 is efficient, self describing, platform independent, in the public domain and well supported by both commercial and free software tools.